-secondary schedules - programmable schedules in panels for use in such applications as late to close annunciation and auto arming.
-You can also program secondary schedules to restrict codes that have certain authority levels to disarming the system only during selected times.

-security code - see user code.
+secondary schedules - programmable schedules in panels for use in such applications as late to close security code - see user code.

 Security Command® - the registered trademark name of the DMP keypad.

 serial - a transmission format that sends data one bit at a time and is more widely used than parallel.